demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 ##### Example

 The following is an example of the flow when adding a field to work with the ILM content pack.
-This does not presume to cover all possible scenarios.
+This example does not presume to cover all possible scenarios.

 1. Add an incident field.
     1. Navigate to Settings -> Advanced -> Fields and click *New Field*.